-We are Discrimination and Injury to Feelings Solicitors:
+We are Discrimination Solicitors Advising on Injury to Feelings:

 When do Tribunals make awards for ‘Injury to Feelings’, and how much will they give the Claimant?